 To increase revenue for your fine-art gallery, a solid annual sales plan is a must, and yet few art dealers take the time to put such a plan into writing.
-A gallery sales plan will help keep you and your staff focused and organized and by sharing the overall strategy with your artists, you will increase their confidence in their relationship with your gallery.
+A gallery sales plan will help keep you and your staff focused and organized.
+By sharing the overall strategy with your artists, you will increase their confidence in their relationship with your gallery.

 Setting Sales Goals for Your Gallery Business

-- How much are your annual expenses, i.e rent, salaries, marketing, events, etc.?
+- What are your annual expenses, i.e rent, utilities, salaries, marketing, events, travel, etc.?

 - How much profit do you want to generate from art sales and from services?

 - How many new collectors do you want to bring into the gallery?

 - Who are your existing collectors that you want to increase business with through art sales or services?

 - Which artists will you focus on to help meet sales goals?
 This might be driven by the exhibition schedule or by which artists bring the highest prices or maybe by who is historically a top seller for your gallery.

 Once an overall gallery sales plan has been created that defines revenue goals, specific opportunities for sales throughout the year, and the resources available to achieve these goals, it’s time to share the plan with sales and marketing staff.

 Each person involved in selling art for your gallery should have an individual annual plan for achieving specific sales goals.
 Sales associates should take a day away from the gallery to get organized and focus solely on creating their plan to align with the gallery’s sales goals.
 Below are suggested elements for each person’s plan.